11 July 2022 | by Hannah Brice

 The key thing about cyber deception technology is that it turns the tables on attackers, making their attacks more resource-intensive.
 Forcing threat actors to waste time and energy is, in its own, a form of prevention.
 It makes you a less appealing target while making legitimate data harder to find, let alone steal.

 Crucially, your security team can set up decoys at entry points, adding protection to the attack surface.
 It becomes a defensive asset for your other front-line tools.
 If the attack surface is breached, then it also works as a counter-security measure, harrying intruders at every point in the organization network.
+It is also the only effective technology against insider threats.

 As mentioned above, deception technologies provides unparalleled detection capabilities in cybersecurity.
 Not only can it provide you with valuable insight on your attacker, but another quick win is that it only reacts to genuine malicious activity.
 This means it reduces the alert fatigue security teams can suffer from as a result of receiving high volumes of false positive alerts from vulnerability scans and other monitoring tools.